-Name of Audit Committee Member Relevant Education and Experience Stanley Goldfarb (Chairman) Mr. Goldfarb obtained his Chartered Accountant designation in 1957 and started his own chartered accounting firm in 1959, (Goldfarb, Shulman, Patel & Co.
+Name of Audit Committee Member

+Relevant Education and Experience

+Stanley Goldfarb (Chairman)

+Mr. Goldfarb obtained his Chartered Accountant designation in 1957 and started his own chartered accounting firm in 1959, (Goldfarb, Shulman,

+Patel & Co.
 LLP) which is now part of PWC.
 Mr. Goldfarb also holds an FCPA, FCA designation.

+Lawrence Shulman

-Lawrence Shulman Mr. Shulman obtained a Bachelor of Commerce degree in 1961 and a Chartered Accountant designation in 1964.
+Mr. Shulman obtained a Bachelor of Commerce degree in 1961 and a Chartered Accountant designation in 1964.
 From that time, up until his retirement in June 2006, he was a senior partner in the public accounting firm of Goldfarb, Shulman, Patel & Co.
 LLP.
 Mr. Shulman has lectured extensively on income tax and is currently involved in estate planning.

+Geoffrey Bledin

-Geoffrey Bledin Mr Bledin obtained Bachelor of Commerce degree in 1975 and a Chartered Accountant Designation in 1979 in South Africa and 1981 in Canada.
-He was the past President and Chief Executive Officer of The Equitable Trust Company from 1990 to 2007 (a deposit taking institution that specializes in residential and commercial real estate lending) and is a Director of Firm Capital Mortgage Investment Corporation.
+Mr Bledin obtained Bachelor of Commerce degree in 1975 and a Chartered Accountant Designation in 1979 in South Africa and 1981 in Canada.
+He was the past President and Chief Executive Officer of The Equitable Trust Company from 1990 to 2007 (a deposit taking institution that specializes in residential and commercial real estate lending) and is a Director of Firm Capital Mortgage Investment Corporation and a Trustee and Chairman of Firm Capital Apartment Real Estate Investment Trust.
 Prior to 1990, Mr. Bledin was a partner at Price Waterhouse.

-Prior to November 12, 2019, the auditors of the Trust were PricewaterhouseCoopers LLP.
-Subsequent to November 12, 2019, KPMG LLP was appointed auditors of the Trust.
+KPMG LLP are the appointed auditors of the Trust.
 KPMG LLP also provides tax services to the Trust and has continued to do so since the Trust's inception.
-Outlined below are the fees paid to KPMG LLP for both the year ended December 31, 2020 and December 31, 2019, respectively:
+Outlined below are the fees paid to KPMG LLP for both the year ended December 31, 2021 and December 31, 2020, respectively:

+Total \$294,810 \$143,529

+Tax Fees (3) \$33,180 \$36,500

+Audit-Related Fees(2) \$157,290 \$11,000

+Audit Fees(1) \$104,340 \$95,979

-Fees - Fiscal 2020 Fees - Fiscal 2019
+Fees - Fiscal 2021 Fees - Fiscal 2020

-Audit Fees(1) \$95,979 \$94,100

-Audit-Related Fees(2) \$11,000 \$153,326

-Tax Fees (3) \$36,550 \$34,310